Hike the Yellow River Trail’s scenic, forested, riverside banks to a terraced waterfall at Yellow River Park near Stone

 Leaving the observation deck, the hike continues its southbound journey.
 The park’s trail network is vast – and though the trails’ tangled web is often signed, navigation the intersections can be confusing.
 For simplicity, the outbound, southbound stretch of this hike follows the contours of the Yellow River’s banks, veering left at all trail junctions to stay on the path closest to the river.

 The hike crosses a small stream at .9 miles before reaching the river’s shoals at 1 mile.
 The river spills sheet-like from the wide, flat rock terracing the riverbed, creating a stairway of shallow waterfalls.

 Departing the shoals, the trail continues its southbound hike before looping northwest to follow the Yellow River’s wide meander.
-The trail departs the river’s shore at 1.6 miles, trailing northwest.
+The trail leaves the river’s shore at 1.6 miles, trailing northwest.

 The hike turns here, doubling back on the riverside trail to retrace its steps to the multi-use trailhead.
 Opposite of the outbound hike, the return route veers right at all trail junctions to remain on the trail nearest the river.
 The hike reaches the trailhead at 3.2 miles, finishing the adventure.

 (A loop hike is possible on the Yellow River Trail network – but even armed with a trail map and Garmin GPS, we found the navigation confusing.
-A more distinct blazing system for each trail, clearer signage or simply fewer trail intersections would vastly improve the Yellow River trail network for hikers.
+A more distinct blazing system for each trail, clearer signage or simply fewer trail intersections would vastly improve this trail network for hikers.
 So, for simplicity, hike the riverside trail out and back.)